Adyax/adv_audit/README.md

           ->toString(),
       ]);
 ```
-The key `@issue_title` is required.
+The keys `issue` and `@issue_title` are required.
 Issues support placeholders.
 Also placeholders can be passed to **messages** as additional elements of the second argument:
 ```php
 [
   'issues' => [$list_of_issues],